Hints and FAQ's

 A: The effective date of the recharter is the day after the old charter expires.
 Because charters expire on the last day of a month, the new charter will be effective on the first day of the following month.
+Because all Sam Houston Area Council charters expire on December 31, the effective date of all recharters is January 1 of the next year.
 The date that the recharter is "received" for on-time recharter purposes is the date when the signed paperwork and checks are received at the SHAC counter.

 A: For a new youth/adult, an application must be obtained.
-Write it on the charter in the new youth or new adult sections.
-Include fees for both this year ($1.25) and next year ($15.00 + Boys' Life).
+Write it on the charter in the new youth or new adult sections of the printout.
+Include fees for both this year ($1.25) and next year ($24.00 + Boys' Life).
 Note that, if you have turned in the signed charter, you submit the applications and fees to the council service center as you normally do.

 A: No. We know of no plans at this time.

 A: No, the Internet Rechartering process is just for the annual renewal.
 Submission of the new youth and adult applications to the council service center will keep the charter information current.
-New printouts may be requested when needed.
+New printouts may be requested from Registration by the register unit Committee Chair or the registered top unit leader (Cubmaster, Scoutmaster, Coach, Advisor, Skipper) when needed.

 A: No. Internet Rechartering is only for charter renewal.
 New charters cannot be established through internet rechartering.
 Internet rechartering is for traditional units only - packs, troops, teams, crews and ships.
 You need the individual applications anyhow, so the council does all that work for you.